-The first assignment will be an in-class essay exam.
-You will be asked to write one essay during a 50-minute class in response to a prompt that I will give you.
+The first assignment will be a classic 50-minute blue-book essay exam.
+You will be asked to write one longer essay (worth 60 points) in response to one of two prompt options I will give you and four short "identification essays" (worth 40 points).
 It is not an open-note exam.
-You'll be able to choose one prompt from the two I will give you.
-They will be on the themes we've studied.
 If you have special accommodations, please let me know in advance so we can set things up.

 The epistemic crisis: it's causes and consequences.

-The American Constitutional government, including the Congress, the presidency, local government, and federalism.
-Consider the degree to which it allows the people to govern themselves.
+The American Constitutional government, including the Congress, the presidency, local government, and federalism and how it differs from parliamentary systems.
+Consider the degree to which it allows the people to govern themselves/solve problems.

 Ways the epistemic environment and the constitutional system may play a role in causing polarization.